DigitalHarborFoundation/pi-portal-v1/src/lessons/css-colors-typography.md

 This declaration sets the color of all **h2** elements to dark gray since _darkgray_ is an available keyword.

 MDN has a great list of the color name keywords that are acceptable.
-Check out the list here: [MDN: Availalble Color Keywords](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#Color_keywords).
+Check out the list here: [MDN: Available CSS Color Keywords](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#Color_keywords).

 #### Using Hex Values